KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 More info on Troubleshooting Mode can be found [here](https://learn.microsoft.com/en-us/defender-endpoint/enable-troubleshooting-mode).

-In the follow link, additional scenarios where Troubleshooting Mode may help are described [Troubleshooting mode scenarios](https://learn.microsoft.com/en-us/defender-endpoint/troubleshooting-mode-scenarios).
+In the following link, additional scenarios where Troubleshooting Mode may help are described [Troubleshooting mode scenarios](https://learn.microsoft.com/en-us/defender-endpoint/troubleshooting-mode-scenarios).

 ## Performance Analyzer